webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/local-server.md

 While there are some solutions like using just `&` or `|`, these don't work in all platforms (nor is recommended to pipe the output).
-To solve this issue you will need to use a package that can start multiple `npm` tasks simulatenous and coordinate them. [`npm-run-all`][npm-run-all] is one of those.
+To solve this issue, you will need to use a package that can start multiple `npm` tasks simulatenously and coordinate them. [`npm-run-all`][npm-run-all] is one of those.

 As an example, the following [`npm script`][npm scripts] will build the